 It's wrong to rely solely on a "genius designer" for several reasons:

-Design is an inexact science; even if you have a superb designer, not all of his or her ideas will be equally great.
+- Design is an inexact science; even if you have a superb designer, not all of his or her ideas will be equally great.
 It's only prudent to reduce risk and subject design ideas to a reality check by user testing them with actual customers.
-(Remember, new ideas can be tested at low cost through techniques like paper prototypes .)
+(Remember, new ideas can be tested at low cost through techniques like agile paper prototypes.)